-$\leftarrow$ prove([ancestor, jake, bob], [ancestor, alice, jane], BK, H).
+\leftarrow prove([ancestor, jake, bob], [ancestor, alice, jane], BK, H).

-H is constructed by applying the metalogical substitutions in Figure 1 to the corresponding meta-rules found in Figure 3.
+H is constructed by applying the metalogical substitutions in Fig. 1 to the corresponding meta-rules found in Fig. 3.
 Note that p1 is an invented predicate corresponding to parent.

 Completeness of SLD resolution ensures that all hypotheses consistent with the examples can be constructed.
 Moreover, unlike many ILP systems, only hypotheses consistent with all examples are considered.
-Owing to the efficiency of Prolog backtracking MIL implementations have been demonstrated to search the hypothesis space 100-1000 times faster than state-of-the-art ILP systems [34] in the task of learning recursive grammars.
-In this paper we investigate MIL's efficiency and completeness with respect to the broader class of Dyadic Datalog programs.
+Owing to the efficiency of Prolog backtracking MIL implementations have been demonstrated to search the hypothesis space 100-1,000 times faster than state-of-the-art ILP systems (Muggleton et al. 2014) in the task of learning recursive grammars.1 In this paper we investigate MIL's efficiency and completeness with respect to the broader class of Dyadic Datalog programs.
 We show that a fragment of this class is Turing equivalent, allowing the learning of complex recursive programs such as robot strategies.